1

 How to apply

-Please submit a completed version of the following documents:
+Please submit a completed version of the following documents in this order:

 The following documents are for SB20-218 grant recipients to invoice CDPHE for any completed project work through the grant program.
 Please email all required documents to cdphe_wqcd_pfas_grant@state.co.us.